 - Journaling

-Additionally, art therapy is a form of psychotherapy that shares similar elements to traditional therapy, such as:
+Art therapy shares similar elements to traditional therapy, such as:

 How Is Art Therapy Adapted for Children & Teens?

 Art therapy helps treat children and teens by allowing the therapist to share a non-threatening experience with the client through artistic creation, appreciation, and expression.
-“Fundamental principles in AT for children and adolescents are that visual image-making is an important aspect of the natural emotional and social learning process… The presence of the art therapist can get in touch with feelings that otherwise cannot easily be expressed in words.”1
+Art therapy for children and adolescents emphasizes that art is essential in social and emotional learning.
+Therapists can assist children in exploring feelings they cannot express through words.1

 - Crayons,